6 Minute Read

 But do you really know why?

+There’s no good reason at all to have a credit card.
 Despite what commercials, celebrity spokespeople, and the Joneses next door will tell you, responsible use of a credit card really doesn’t exist.

 Don’t believe us?
 The Federal Reserve has found that Americans are approaching $1 trillion in credit card debt.(1) The numbers don’t lie.
 Credit card debt is a major problem in America.